Category Archives: Exercises

 What’s the Big Deal?

-Aside from looking sad and shriveled, a bent knee sucks the power out of your leg and makes it SO much harder to haul your butt around.
+Aside from looking sad, a bent knee sucks the power out of your leg and makes it SO much harder to haul your butt around.
 Remember the “boneless two year old” experiment?
 Same principle.
 Tight, lifted limbs are easier to work with, and pinchy bits become less pinchy.
 So, make like a Rockette already!

 bent knee